-Full-time employees who work twelve (12) months a year are eligible for vacation pay.
-Vacation is a time for you to rest, relax and pursue special interests.
+Full-time, salaried, exempt, 12-month CMO employees are eligible for vacation pay.
+School site and regional employees do not earn/accrue vacation pay/time as vacation is built into their annual work calendar.
+Full-time, salaried, exempt, 12-month school site and regional employees will work 222 of a possible 234 workdays for the 2024-25 TEACH work calendar.
+Vacation is a time for you to rest, relax and pursue special interest.
 Vacation begins to accrue from date of hire and is only available for use after earning vacation time.
-TEACH recognizes employees by providing increased vacation time based on the number of years of continuous service.
+TEACH recognizes employees by providing increased vacation time based on the number of years of continuous services in vacation eligible position.
+Please see the table below for annual accrual rates: